-Common holly, Christmas holly, English holly — whatever you choose to call it, it’s so widely known that everyone will know what plant you’re talking about.
-The holly plant is a popular holiday tree or shrub (depending on the variety) that’s used in garlands, wreaths, mantelpiece decor, and so much more.
-The berries bring a vibrant pop of red into your festive home.
-What’s more fun than decorating for the holidays with fresh greenery?
+Whether you call it common holly, Christmas holly, English holly, or just plain old holly, this striking plant with the bright red berries against deep green leaves just screams Christmas.
+The holly plant is a popular holiday tree or shrub (depending on the variety) that’s often used in garlands, wreaths, mantelpiece decor, and so much more.
+The berries give your home a vibrant pop of red to really accentuate the festive colors of the season.
+And hey, what’s more fun than decorating for the holidays with fresh greenery?

 Although the English holly plant (Ilex aquifolium) is the most common variety, American holly (Ilex opaca) is another one you might see used in holiday greenery.
-Appearance-wise, there isn’t much of a difference; however, the English holly plant has a slower growth rate and is native to the UK while the American holly is a medium grower native to parts of the US.
-And really, you can’t go wrong with growing either.
+Appearance-wise, there isn’t much of a difference; however, the English holly plant has a slower growth rate and is native to the U.K. while the American holly is a medium grower native to parts of the U.S. Really, you can’t go wrong with growing either.

 The origins of the holly plant are rooted in Pagan culture.
-It was once used in formal gardens as a signature plant, especially during the Victorian area.
+People once used in formal gardens as a signature plant, especially in the Victorian area.
 Because the holly plant has such a high tolerance to pollution, it was beloved for its versatility and ability to be planted in industrial locations.

-In Christianity, holly is said to symbolize two things: The thorny leaves are the crown of Christ while the crimson berries reflect the blood he shed on the cross.
-Today, holly is used throughout the holiday season in garlands and wreaths, hanging on doors and in homes to mark the beginning of the festive season.
+In Christianity, holly is said to symbolize two things: The thorny leaves are the crown of Christ, and the crimson berries reflect the blood he shed on the cross.
+Today, holly is used throughout the holiday season in garlands and wreaths hung on doors and in homes to mark the beginning of the festive season.

-The care requirements and needs of the English holly plant and the American holly plant are quite similar, so knowing how to care for one will help you learn how to care for both (it helps that they’re in the same family of plants).
-For this guide, let’s look at the English holly.
+The care requirements and needs of the English holly plant and the American holly plant are quite similar, so knowing how to care for one will help you learn how to care for both; it helps that they’re in the same family of plants.
+For this guide, let’s look at English holly.

 English holly plants are slow growers, so they’ll need some time to get established in your garden — and this isn’t necessarily a bad thing.
 With this plant comes delayed gratification, and the reward you’ll have for tending to it and getting it settled in is that it will thrive and live alongside you for decades.

-English holly doesn’t like extreme temperatures, so should only be grown outdoors in USDA hardiness zones 5 through 8, avoiding both extreme cold and extreme heat.
-Hard frosts can kill off healthy foliage and branches while a lot of heat results in sunburn and leaf drop.
+English holly doesn’t like extreme temperatures, so it should only be grown outdoors in USDA hardiness zones 5 through 8, avoiding both extreme cold and extreme heat.
+Hard frosts can kill off healthy foliage and branches, and a lot of heat could cause sunburn and leaf drop.
 Make sure that where you live doesn’t have any kind of extreme winters or summers, and you should have no trouble keeping your English holly alive.

 Light needs: Full sun to partial shade

-Water needs: Prefers to be moist during warmer seasons and drier during colder seasons; relatively drought-tolerant
+Water needs: Prefers to be moist during warmer seasons and drier during colder seasons as it’s a relatively drought-tolerant plant

 Soil needs: Can survive in a variety of soil types as long as they’re well-draining